 As a native English speaker, I hit the traveling jackpot.
-Wherever I go in the world, I never have a problem communicating with people.
-English is the lingua franca of the world, and if anything’s ever in a second language, it’s always English.
-In hostels, people from around the world converse with each other in English, which means I can always find a conversation to join.
+Wherever I go in the world, English is the lingua franca, and if anything’s ever in a second language, it’s always English.
+In hostels, people usually converse with each other in English, which means I can always find a conversation to join.
 I’m never limited by language.

 At least, until I went and visited Ukraine this month.